CommonDoc/thorn/README.md

 # Usage

-Thorn defines a single macro, `l` (For 'letter').
+To insert a character by name, use the `l` macro (For 'letter').
 The content of that macro should be a single text node.

 For example, in VerTeX: